 Story: The 917K - A Martini best served at 200 MPH

 At the time of its reveal, the car did not perform as well as initially hoped.
-At such high speeds, the 917 was uncontrollable, so much so pilots refused to drive it and insisted on the previous 908 models instead.
+At such high speeds, the 917 was uncontrollable, so much so that many pilots refused to drive it and insisted on the previous 908 instead.
 Because of its instability, Porsche had to find and hire outside drivers to race the 917 throughout the 1969 season, leading them to their underperformance of only winning one race.

 A simple modification was all it took to turn things around.
 In late 1969, the Gulf-Wyer team discovered that the problem was with the aerodynamics.
 It was the car’s super low-drag shape that caused it to be unstable.
 The fix was easy: a high, flat rear tail section that sacrificed some drag to generate downforce.
 This change was all the 917 needed to become stable and easy to drive, even at 200-plus mph.
 The new version was called 917K – K for "kurzheck", or German for "short tail."